Noun:

 6: light, illumination a condition of spiritual awareness; divine illumination; "follow God's light"

-7: light, lightness the visual effect of illumination on objects or scenes as created in pictures; "he could paint the lightest light and the darkest dark"
+7: lightness, light the visual effect of illumination on objects or scenes as created in pictures; "he could paint the lightest light and the darkest dark"

 8: light a person regarded very fondly; "the light of my life"